yonukwasim520-cyber/Easy-Minecraft-bot/README.md

 4. Download the project

 git clone https://github.com/yonukwasim520-cyber/Easy-Minecraft-bot.git

+5. Accessing the tool folder

 cd Easy-Minecraft-bot

-5. Install dependencies

-npm install

 If the command above does not work, install the packages manually: